A Quantitative Model Of Trust as a Predictor of Social Group Sizes and its Implications for Technology: Cost accounting of `grooming' and contention

 The relationship between the maximum frequency and maximal contention scales is determined by the rate equation for detailed balance that leads to (\ref{formula}).
-The value of $N$, which maximizes kinetic mistrust, is called $\langle N\rangle_{\overline T}$, while the value of $N$ leading to the maximum value of $\psi(N)$, determined by $\frac{d\psi(N)}{dN}=0$ is: \beq N_i^\text{max} = 1 + \frac{\langle N\rangle_{\overline T}}{4\beta}. \eeq Notice how the expected group size is still always less than the maximal contention size.
-This is interesting, as it suggests that (statistically) agents will effectively tend to prioritize working more intimately with smaller groups.
+The value of $N$, which maximizes kinetic mistrust, is called $\langle N\rangle_{\overline T}$, while the value of $N$ leading to the maximum value of $\psi(N)$, determined by $\frac{d\psi(N)}{dN}=0$ is: \beq N_i^\text{max} = 1 + \frac{\langle N\rangle_{\overline T}}{4\beta}. \eeq Notice how the expected group size is still always less than the maximal contention size, and that the group size, which maximizes productivity, in figure \ref{datafit}, is $N=4$.
+There is a tradeoff between having a larger group and the cost of managing conflict.
+This is interesting, as it suggests that (statistically) agents will effectively tend to prioritize working more intimately with smaller groups--like so so called pizza teams referred to in technology companies.
 This could be a sign that there is an additional contention cost associated with switching between on going relationships, as there is in computing---called {\em context switching}.